USS Enterprise (NCC-1701): 2009 film franchise reboot

-Return to television
+Redesign for streaming series

 Discovery

-The Enterprise appears briefly at the end of the Star Trek: Discovery's first-season finale (2018), and occasionally in the show's second season (2019).
+The Enterprise appears briefly at the end of Star Trek: Discovery's first-season finale (2018) and occasionally during the show's second season (2019).
 John Eaves, Scott Schneider, and William Budge redesigned the Enterprise for Discovery, which occurs about a decade before the original Star Trek.
-The designers had an unusually long time to work on the ship: April to October 2017, whereas they usually had only a few weeks to design a vessel.
+The designers usually had only a few weeks to design a vessel, but they worked on Enterprise from April to October 2017.
 Other than a few small notes, they were given no explicit direction about the ship's appearance; Schneider called the redesign project the trio's "golden hour".

-They briefly considered but quickly decided against an appearance significantly different from Jefferies' original design.
-Eaves created 10 relatively similar sketches that streamlined the original Enterprise to appear more consistent with the sleek Discovery aesthetic, and the team selected one to refine.
+They considered but quickly rejected a design significantly different from Jefferies' original.
+Eaves created 10 relatively similar sketches that streamlined the original Enterprise to appear more consistent with Discovery's sleek aesthetic, and the team selected one to refine.
 They developed the vessel with the assumption that components like the warp nacelles and impulse engines would be replaced over time; the modules for the Enterprise's appearance in Discovery are meant to appear more primitive than what is depicted in Star Trek.
 The designers tried to incorporate elements from other ships that precede and succeed the Enterprise, such as the 21st-century Phoenix in Star Trek: First Contact (1996), the 22nd-century Enterprise in Star Trek: Enterprise (2001–2005), and the USS Enterprise-B in Star Trek Generations (1994).
 They also included elements from the Enterprise refit for The Motion Picture.
 One distinct challenge was the hull: Jefferies' design featured a smooth hull, but the lack of features would appear too simple on modern high-definition displays.
 The designers added details, such as phaser banks and control thrusters, that "must have been there" on the original Enterprise but were not depicted on the Star Trek models.
-The ship's scale also fluctuated, which meant the designers had to adjust the window sizes and patterns.
+The ship's scale also fluctuated, which meant the designers had to adjust window sizes and patterns.